FHA Interest Rates: Compare Current Rates and Loan Offer

 AssetsDown payment can be gifted by an employer, relative, close friend or charitable organization

-Loan limits$498,257 for a one-unit home in most parts of the country; higher FHA loan limits may be available in high-cost areas.
-Use the tool below to look up the limit in your area.
+Loan limits$524,225 is the limit for a one-unit home in most parts of the country in 2025; higher FHA loan limits may be available in high-cost areas.

 Frequently asked questions